Statue of Unity

 When it comes to gazing at nature’s beauty, nothing compares to the fluttering wings of butterflies.
 The Butterfly Garden is one-of-its-kind garden, which nurtures plentitude of 38 species of butterflies flying across 6 acres of landscaped area with 45 species of plants.
 Apart from places for butterflies to lay eggs and plants for caterpillars to thrive, there are interactive spaces created for selfies that enable you to carry along your memories of the Butterfly Garden.

-Located amid the Satpuda mountain range, the Zarvani Waterfalls is a popular destination among tourists and nature lovers of Gujarat.
+Located amid the Satpuda mountain range, the Zarwani Waterfalls is a popular destination among tourists and nature lovers of Gujarat.
 Monsoon is the time when the waterfall blooms into its full glory with its mystical sprays that leave the visitors mesmerized.
-The water is so clean at Zarvani Waterfalls that you can spot small fishes swimming inside it or perhaps you can watch your feet being tickled by the colourful fishes.
+The water is so clean at Zarwani Waterfalls that you can spot small fishes swimming inside it or perhaps you can watch your feet being tickled by the colourful fishes.

 Shoolpaneshwar Wildlife Sanctuary